How to Choose the Right Cloud Provider

 Azure: If all your existing systems are Windows-based, Azure is your best choice.
 Azure, of course, runs Windows systems exceeding well, and Microsoft’s licensing structure means you can save money by leveraging your existing licenses.

 AWS: If you’re running Linux servers or a mix of systems, AWS will be a smart choice.
 Their incredibly wide range of services—combined with the best reliability on the market right now—allows you to migrate quickly and effectively.
+Find the right vendor skilled in AWS managed services is critical.

 Business need: Rapid ideation and prototyping